 - 4. Not later than August 1 of each even-numbered year, the Sentencing Commission shall submit the report prepared pursuant to subsection 3 to the Governor and to the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature. - Sec.
 8. 1.
 The Nevada Local Justice Reinvestment Coordinating Council is hereby created.
-The Council consists of: - (a) One member from each county in this State whose population is less than 100,000; and
+The Council consists of one member from each county in this State, appointed by the governing body of the county.
+The Chair of the Sentencing Commission shall appoint the Chair of the Council from among the members of the Council. - 2.
+The Council shall: